Rofram/Rofram/README.md

 # Hey there! :wave:

 <!--Introduction -->
 I'm Rodrigo!
-I'm a **Web Developer FullStack** Typescript:, looking to solve **real-world problems**.
+I'm a **Web Developer FullStack**, looking to solve **real-world problems**.
 I'm passionate about making **open-source** more accessible, creating software:computer: and tools to help people, and **building a community**.
 Do :star2: my repository if you find my project interesting, at least your star could make someone's day :smile:.
 <br>

 <!-- Your badges -->